EArias90/soccer-collection/README.md

 | Homepage | H | 2hr | tbd |
 | Footer | H | 1hr | tbd |

+App summary

-# User’s will be able to create an account and open ‘packs’ that will give them random players from a league they chosen (BPL.
+User’s will be able to create an account and open ‘packs’ that will give them random players from a league they chosen (BPL.
 La Liga, Series A, etc.)
-# They will then have the ability to edit the player’s stats.
+They will then have the ability to edit the player’s stats.
 I was kinda looking into making it as a ‘Ultimate Team’ kinda function.
 If the player doesn’t want that player, they will be able to delete them.
 There will also be a selection in the app where user’s can view all their players.

+Difficulties:

+-- connecting the backend to the Front End
+-- time management
+-- Adding the edit or delete buttons onto the app